K’ryssma Brown Ombre Synthetic Wig Review

 Cap construction: Machine wefted with adjustable straps

 The brown ombre is the key thing.
 It’s a darker root graduating to a lighter brown at the ends, which adds some dimension and stops the colour looking completely flat.
-Ombre on a synthetic wig is a different thing to ombre on natural or human hair – it’s more of a defined graduation rather than a seamless blend – but it reads fine at normal viewing distance, which is all you really need.
+Ombre on a synthetic wig is a defined graduation rather than a seamless blend – but it reads fine at normal viewing distance, which is all you really need.

 First Impressions

 It arrived pre-styled and in decent condition.
 A lot of budget synthetic wigs arrive looking like something had a fight with them in transit – this one came out relatively intact.
-The waves were there, they were a bit much (lots of volume, very full, very long), but nothing a quick gentle finger-combing didn’t sort out.
+The waves were there, they were a bit much, but nothing a quick gentle finger-combing didn’t sort out.

 The colour in person was actually quite nice.
 Richer than the product photo suggested – a warm brown that isn’t muddy or flat.
 In natural light the gradient shows up well.
-On camera it photographed beautifully, which is apparently the K’ryssma speciality – I said the same thing about the blue ombre bob.
+On camera it photographed beautifully, which is apparently the K’ryssma speciality.

 There’s a noticeable synthetic sheen in direct harsh lighting.
-That’s not specific to K’ryssma, that’s just what budget synthetic fibre does, and a quick spritz of dry shampoo or a light silicone spray tones it down considerably.
+That’s not specific to K’ryssma, that’s just what budget synthetic fibre does.
+A quick spritz of dry shampoo or a light silicone spray tones it down considerably.
 Worth knowing as a trick if you haven’t used synthetic wigs before.

 Wearing It (The Honest Version)